- American Physical Society Sites

 C5.3 Unpaid Dues: A Member whose dues have not been paid by their expiration date will be sent a notice by the Director of Membership.
 If no response is received within 60 days, the member's name will be removed from the membership rolls.
 A member who has been dropped for nonpayment of dues may be reinstated upon application to the Director of Membership and payment of the current year's dues.

 C6.1 Qualification for Fellowship: Fellows are elected based on their contributions to physics.
 Such contributions may consist of advances in knowledge through original research and publication or of significant and innovative contributions in the applications of physics to science and technology.
 They may also consist of significant contributions to the teaching of physics or service and participation in the activities of the Society.
-Candidates for Fellowship must have been a member in good standing on January 1 of the year preceding their nomination.
+Candidates for Fellowship must be a member in good standing at the time of nomination submission.
 The number of recommended nominees in each year may not exceed one-half percent of the then current membership of the Society, excluding Student members.

 C6.2 Nomination for Fellowship: For the election of a Member to Fellowship, a nomination form signed by two members of the Society and citing the principal contributions of the candidate to physics is sent to the Director of Honors Program.
 Recommended nominees are approved by Council.